olson-sean-k/plexus-web/src/index.md

 ## Examples

+The following examples are provided without much context, but are shown to give a general idea of what using Plexus APIs looks like.
+Please see the [user guide](user-guide/getting-started.md) for more details.

+### Poking Faces in a Graph

-The example below forms a "spikey cube" using a graph.
+This example forms a "spikey cube" using a graph.
 A generator is used to produce positional data representing a cube as a stream of polygons.
 Those polygons are collected into a graph and then each face is poked, forming a triangle fan about a centroid vertex that is translated along the normal.

 ```rust
 use arrayvec::ArrayVec;